Waaatza/SplitViewBundle/readme.md

 - [x] Add Option for multiple SplitViews
 - [x] Add Warning if Object is already openend in Splitview
 - [ ] Option to add more than two Objects to single Splitview

-## Known Issues
-- [x] Closing the Splitview also shows Modal "Object is already opened in Splitview"
-- [ ] Contextmenu *only* shows "Open in Splitview" instead e.g. "close all"
-- [ ] After closing the Splitview, the object must be reloaded to have the full editor space